-- Creativity: Innovation is key to success in this field.
+Innovation is the key to success in this field.
 You need the ability to come up with a steady stream of new ideas.

-- Artistic Ability: Industrial designers use drawings to show their ideas.
-You must be able to produce sketches to share with your team and present to your superiors and clients.
+Industrial designers use drawings to show their ideas.
+You must be able to produce sketches to share with your team and present it to your superiors and clients.

 This occupation employs 39,700 people (2016).
 The Bureau of Labor Statistics predicts job growth of 4% which is slower than the average for all occupations between 2016 and 2026.
 However, industrial designers with training in two and three dimensional CADD (computer-aided design and drafting) and CAID (computer-aided industrial design) have a better job outlook.
 This growth rate compares to a projected 7% growth for all occupations.

 Most industrial designers work for manufacturers, although a small proportion is self-employed.
 Most work in an office environment, although they may travel to client sites, testing facilities, design centers, or locations that are manufacturing their products.